Name: Estelle Church

 During her first year in college, as a general major, she was able to take a couple of theater classes.
 However, once she fell into physics and then astrophysics, she no longer had time for the theater.

 Church also loves to hike.
-She has hiked 49 out 58 of Colorado’s “fourteeners,” or mountain peaks of at least 14,000 feet.
+She has hiked 49 out of 58 of Colorado’s “fourteeners,” or mountain peaks of at least 14,000 feet (4,267 meters).
 Sunlight Peak is her favorite.

 “It has everything,” said Church.
 “The hike in is epic; where you camp is epic, there is the wildlife.
 There are so many goats around.
 The topography of the area is stunning.
 It looks like the Alps.”